mobilinkd/KenwoodTK-x90/programmer-connector/README.md

 ## Build Recommendations

+Tolerances are rather tight, especially between the PCB and base.
+There is only 0.5mm space and PCB manufacturing tolerances can eat up more than half that.
+The part assembly does not tolerate shrinkage or over-extrusion well.

 These models were originally built using a FlashForge Creator X, heavily modified.
 The modifications include full enclosure, Creator Pro Z stage, all metal hot-ends, and optical Z end-stop.
 The models were printed on a